developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-6/guide/setup/index.md

 ## Multi-user Mode

 **Enterprise Keyboard 3.6 (and later) supports only Primary Users** on devices running Android 10.
-Secondary Users can access EKB only on devices with EKB 3.4 (and older).
-See EKB 3.4 [Multi-user Mode](/enterprise-keyboard/3-4/guide/setup/#multiusermode) section for details.
+See EKB 3.4 [Multi-user Mode](/enterprise-keyboard/3-4/guide/setup/#multiusermode) section for additional support and usage details.

 #### Multi-user Behavior

-* **Secondary User default is the Google Keyboard (Gboard)**, regardless of Primary User default.
+* **For Secondary Users, the default input device is the Google Keyboard (Gboard)**, regardless of Primary User settings.
 * **EKB does not appear in the Language and input panel of Secondary Users**, even if installed by that user.
+* **Secondary Users can access EKB only on devices with EKB 3.4 (and older)**.

 -----